Tuesday, April 22, 2025

 The case comes at an unfortunate time for Volkswagen, which is already facing challenges in China.

-Sales of Volkswagen cars are falling and the company has been overtaken by Chinese competitors such as BYD.
+Sales of Volkswagen cars are declining and the company has been overtaken by Chinese competitors such as BYD.
 Volkswagen has a total of 90,000 employees and 39 factories in the country, and their previously close relationship with the Chinese state has begun to weaken.
 A scandal like this involving a top executive would have been unthinkable just a few years ago.

 Jochen Sengpiehl has had a long career in the automotive industry, where he has held leading positions at several major car manufacturers such as Nissan, Mercedes and Hyundai.